 5. Break down long-term goals into smaller tasks

-If you are scared of the big goals, you’re not the only one.
+If you are scared of big goals, you’re not the only one.
 Big goals seem overwhelming and unattainable.
 The real reason they scare us is that they often lack details: it’s not always apparent what actions we should take to perceive them.

 To make your huge goal more realistic, try to divide it into smaller goals or steps.
-For example, if your goal is to write a book, the first step can be “research a topic,” then “write an introduction,” “write the first two chapters,” etc.
+For example, if your goal is to write a book, the first step can be “research a topic,” then “write an introduction,” followed by “write the first two chapters,” etc.